FCC Chairman Descends Into McCarthyism in Net Neutrality Debate

 "We're seeing increasingly within the broad right wing process more cries that are red baiting," she says.
 "Anything that stops the advance of corporate capitalism is an infringement on free speech and the government's primary role should be to protect capital and not citizens."

-An FCC spokesman did not respond to a request for comment about the red baiting section in Pai's speech.
+An FCC spokesman denied that Pai had engaged in McCarthyism.
+"The chairman was discussing the motivations of a co-founder and current board member of a leading pro-Title II organization," the spokesman said.
+"He did not call him a Communist.
+He simply repeated the individual’s own words."

-Pai's biggest allies—three of largest Internet service providers—had little to say as well, although they had all issued statements supporting Pai's efforts after the speech.
+Pai's biggest allies—three of largest Internet service providers—had little to say, although they had all issued statements supporting Pai's efforts after the speech.
 Fortune reached out to AT&T, Verizon, and Comcast for comment and will update this story if any responses are received.

 Craig Aaron, president of Free Press, rejected the criticism from Pai.

-Note: (Update: This story was updated at 3:50 p.m. with a statement from the FCC.)